cut-dicl/ais2eta/README.md

 ## Dataset

 The dataset is contained in the file all_data_final.csv located in the `"dataset generation python code"` folder.
 The dataset contains 1 million AIS data points collected during July and August for vessels with portcalls at the main ports of Cyprus.
+Make sure to unzip the dataset before using it.

 ## Executables